rrodakowski/nibbler/README.md

 It is designed to run once day and puts new articles in a single email for that previous day.
 With only required command line arguments supplied, it will put the email in a file on your filesystem.
 You could write a script to send this as an email if you have a mail transfer agent on that system or potentially show it as a static page.

-If you can configure or have access to a SMTP server to send email, you can pass in smtp configuration to nibbler.
+If you have access to a SMTP server to send email, you can pass in smtp configuration to nibbler.
 Popular free choices for a SMTP server would be:

 - gmail
 - sendgrid